Why Does Honey Crystallize? (And Why You Need To Fix It)

 So what causes honey to crystallize?

-Honey is made primarily from sugar and water.
+Honey is made primarily from sugar (glucose and fructose) and water.
 It contains more sugar than water, and there isn’t enough water content to keep the sugar dissolved.

 So, over time, it can begin to separate and form honey crystals¹.